Frequently Asked Questions

 For Advanced Electives, substitutions are frequently requested and granted.
 The list of Advanced Elective courses given in the catalog should be considered as a list of starting suggestions, not as an exhaustive list of possible courses.
 New relevant courses are always coming up.
 The rule of thumb for asking might be "If you can, with a straight face, make a case for why a particular 300 or 400 level course is related enough to Cog Sci and your interests in the field" You should feel tremendous freedom in perusing the course catalog for classes that you think will enhance your progress in the major.
 IMPORTANT: REGARDLESS OF HOW CLEAR IT IS TO YOU THAT SOME COURSE SHOULD COUNT AS AN ADVANCED ELECTIVE, IT MUST STILL BE APPROVED IN WRITING BY YOUR COGNITIVE SCIENCE ADVISOR (an email is fine).
-He will also approve what 'area of major emphasis' the course could be allowed to count as (see below)
+They will also approve what 'area of major emphasis' the course could be allowed to count as (see below)

 Advanced electives must have some structure to them.
 The Cog Sci program prides itself on the flexibility it enables students to exercise in pursuing their interests as advanced undergraduates.
 However, we do want students to have some structure to their Advanced Electives.
 Specifically, at least three of these electives must fall under one of the "areas of major emphasis" listed in the Advanced Elective section.
 In order to assure some breadth, in addition to this depth, you must complete at least 2 of your 6 Advanced Electives outside this area of major emphasis.